 Combined Single Limit

-Getting $30,000 total for all injuries – this includes yours as well any passengers who have been injured due to an accident with an uninsured or underinsured motorist.
+Getting $30,000 total for all injuries .
+This includes yours as well any passengers who have are suffering from injuries due to an accident with an uninsured motorist.

 How Much Does Uninsured Motorist Coverage Cost?

-Costa vary from state to state and depending on the policy you choose, if you have tickets on your record, any prior claims, and/or policy discounts.
-But as a rule of thumb, uninsured or underinsured motorist covered usually costs approximately 5% of your annual car insurance rate.
-For example, if your premium is $1,000 annually, you will pay an additional $50.00 a year to have uninsured motorist coverage.
+Costs vary from state to state.
+Costs depend on the policy you choose, if you have tickets on your record, any prior claims, and/or policy discounts.
+However, as a rule of thumb, uninsured motorist covered costs approximately 5% of your annual car insurance rate.
+For example, if your premium is $1,000 annually, you will pay an additional $50.00 a year for uninsured motorist coverage.

 Which is something that we believe is worth the extra money.
 It will put you and your family at ease every time you are on the road.
-You will not have to worry if your medical bills or car repairs will be paid for if you are in an accident with an uninsured or underinsured motorist.
+You will not have to worry about your medical bills or car repairs.